apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Ticket registry operations should now support [distributed locking](../ticketing/Ticket-Registry-Locking.html).
 Lock implementations are available for JVM memory (default), Redis, ZooKeeper and JDBC technologies.

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to add additional scenarios.
+At this point, there are approximately `220` test scenarios and we'll continue to add more in the coming releases.

 ## Other Stuff

 - Improvements to CAS ticket registry operations to handle concurrent ticket and token requests correctly.